 Now, I Appreciate Where I Come From and Can’t-Wait to Get Back Home

 I look at the mountains surrounding this county, and I am in awe.
 Why didn’t I see those when I was younger?
 I plan my weekends around where I want to hike next.
 Why didn’t I go to these places when I lived here?
 I come from a living postcard, yet I couldn’t even see that for myself while living here.
 Sometimes you never know what you have until it’s gone, but I was fortunate enough to come back home, even just for a season (and summer is definitely the best season here).
 Growing up in a small town and returning to it means that you find appreciation for where you were raised.

 Take a step back and embrace the beauty in Rutherford County.
 Coming back to a town that I promised myself I would never return to has reassured me that you can find the good in everything.
 Admire the lake life, but explore the small town mountain life, too.

-Things I Took for Granted That I Now Long For:
+Things I Took for Granted That I Now Long For in Rutherford County, NC:

 Here are just a few of the things that I took for granted during my childhood growing up in this small town – and now I long for them.
 I’d encourage you to experience them too.

 - Being surrounded by mountains.
 Going to college near the beach has made me yearn for the mountains all year long.
 I am always overcome with a wave of excitement when I finally see the mountains on the horizon during a long drive home.
 They symbolize home.
 I can look in all directions and see mountains colored blue from the humidity.
 How many other places are like that?
 Our views in this small town are truly breathtaking.